eryktr/iwsoj/iwsoj/docs/source/tasks.rst

 |
 | The class protects access to tasks againts unauthenticated users.
 |
 | The access is authenticated by AuthUserToken which is set in field **authentication_classes**.
-If program got uncorrect or non-existent token, the program would denied access to tasks.
+If program got uncorrect or non-existent token, the program would deny access to tasks.
 | We have the access thanks path: **api/tasks/** and method Bearer.
 Scheme of use method Bearer:
 |
 | "authorization: Bearer <AuthUserToken>"